rmwoods/beer.ai/docs/_posts/2020-11-02-welcome-to-compubeer.md

 # 3) Recipe Landscape

-Now of course, anyone who has worked with data knows that a _huge_ part of data science is data cleanup, and this project is no exception.
-However, we're going to talk about our (very hefty) cleaning process in another post.
-So for now, let's start with some of the fun steps - digging in to see what we have!
+Stay tuned for details on our (very hefty) data cleaning process in a future post.
+In the meantime, let's get digging and see what we have!

 How many recipes per style?